drewhagen/CKAD_study_with_pictures/Core Concepts.md

 ![image](images/labels_selectors.png)
-> The image created offers a visual representation of Labels and Selectors in Kubernetes, using a puzzle game analogy to illustrate the relationship between Pods and ReplicaSets, emphasizing the matching of labels with selectors for effective pod management.
+> The image created offers a visual representation of Labels and Selectors in Kubernetes, using a puzzle game analogy to illustrate the relationship between Pods and ReplicaSets.
+This emphasizes the matching of labels with selectors for effective pod management.
 ### Labels and Selectors
 ReplicaSets depend on selectors to know which Pods to monitor, based on the Pod's labels.
 You must set up a selector in the ReplicaSet and match it with the labels in the Pod spec, even though you already define pod spec inline within the ReplicaSet.
 ```